-UNITAR has been delivering CDT courses since its inception in 1965 and the courses are traditionally considered the “core” training of the Institute.
+UNITAR has been delivering Core Diplomatic Training courses since its inception in 1965 and the courses are traditionally considered the “core” training of the Institute.
 The nature of the training is “on the UN for the UN by the UN”.
-By definition, CDT implies training that is multilateral in character and offered in a multilateral context.
 All Member States and the United Nations, collectively, benefit from greater knowledge on how to operate in the multilateral setting and perform effectively and efficiently.

 UNITAR's Executive Diploma in Diplomatic Practice

 The fourth edition of the Executive Diploma consists of several components, the main of which is a series of 10 face-to-face Core Diplomatic Training workshops in Geneva, Switzerland from September 2018 to August 2019.